Archbishop de Paulo's Coat of Arms

 Archbishop de Paulo's Biography

 His Grace, The Most Rev. Craig J. N. de Paulo, Ph.D., D.D. is Primate of the Old Catholic Confederation, Archbishop of the United States and Bishop of Pennsylvania.
 Elected a Bishop by the Synod of Bishops of the Old Catholic Church in the United States on July 14, 2013, he was consecrated to the Holy Episcopate by His Grace, The Most Rev. Peter Paul Brennan, assisted by The Rt.
 Rev. Rodney R. Michel (Assisting Bishop of the Episcopal Diocese of Pennsylvania) and His Grace, The Most Rev. Dr. William J. Manseau, on September 14, 2013, the Feast of the Exultation of the Holy Cross, at the Episcopal Church of St. John in Bala Cynwyd, Pennsylvania.
-Archbishop de Paulo was ordained to the Diaconate in the Greek Rite of the Roman Catholic Church on March 24, 2007; and to the sacred Priesthood, at the Vigil of the Feast of St. John the Baptist on June 23, 2007 at the Cathedral of St. Josaphat in Parma, Ohio, by His Excellency, The Most Rev. Robert M. Moskal, then Bishop of the Ukrainian Greek Catholic Diocese of St. Josaphat in Parma.
-During his priesthood, he was appointed Vicar for Italo-Greek Catholics in the United States.
+He was ordained to the Diaconate in the Greek Rite of the Roman Catholic Church on March 24, 2007; and to the sacred Priesthood, at the Vigil of the Feast of St. John the Baptist on June 23, 2007 at the Cathedral of St. Josaphat in Parma, Ohio, by His Excellency, The Most Rev. Robert M. Moskal, then Bishop of the Ukrainian Greek Catholic Diocese of St. Josaphat in Parma.
+During his priesthood, he served as Vicar for Italo-Greek Catholics in the United States.
 The Archbishop is Titular Canon of the Holy Sepulchre and Episcopal Canon of the Cathedral of St. Bartholomew in Wusasa, Nigeria.
-He is Master General of the Order of St. Willibrord and Episcopal Protector of the Brotherhood of St. John of the Cross.
+He is also Master General of the Order of St. Willibrord, a teaching order of priests.

 Archbishop de Paulo also holds a Diplomatic appointment in the worldwide Anglican Communion as Episcopal Commissary of the Church of the Province of West Africa for North America, representing over one million Christians to the Episcopal Church in the United States and to the Anglican Church of Canada.
 Serving in this diplomatic post since the late Archbishop S. Tilewa Johnson, former Primate and Archbishop of West Africa, appointed him on December 25, 2013, Archbishop de Paulo has worked on many important projects that have resulted in humanitarian aid to West Africa in response to the Ebola crisis and advanced dialogue between the Church of West Africa and the Episcopal Church in the United States on various topics of mutual concern and interest.